stefanfoulis/deis.io/_posts/2014-04-09-reverse-proxy-showdown.md

 ## To be Continued...

-Our next blog post will look into a proof of concept that is containerized using Docker, dynamic configuration from [etcd][3], and advanced templating features from [confd][4].
+Our next blog post will look into a proof of concept that could potentially become Deis' new router component.

 [1]: http://sosedoff.com/2012/06/11/dynamic-nginx-upstreams-with-lua-and-redis.html
 [2]: http://www.kegel.com/c10k.html